itu-tid/lecture-notes/Lectures/8-Advanced-State-and-More-Reactive-Programming.md

 **What to understand**
-- once you have a copy, you can simply add elements at the end, e.g.
+- Once you have a copy, you can simply add elements at the end, e.g.

 ```
 setArtists(
+	[
-	[ ...artists, // that contains all the old items
+		...artists, // that contains all the old items
 		{ id: nextId++, name: name } // and one new item at the end
 	]
 );